martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_diffusion.md

 $$

-With $$\mathbf{\hat{x}}_T$$ sampled from the specified Gaussian at time $$T$$, the PF ODE can be solved backwards in time to obtain a solution trajectory mapping all points along the way to the initial data distribution at time $$\epsilon$.
+With $$\mathbf{\hat{x}}_T$$ sampled from the specified Gaussian at time $$T$$, the PF ODE can be solved backwards in time to obtain a solution trajectory mapping all points along the way to the initial data distribution at time $$\epsilon$$ very close to zero.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">